oanda/apidocs/v1/troubleshooting.md

 	curl -X POST "http://api-sandbox.oanda.com/v1/accounts/12345/orders?instrument=EUR_USD&units=2&side=sell&type=market"

+#### Error Message

-If an incorrect request is submitted the following error codes will be returned to the user.
+If an incorrect request is submitted the following error code will be returned to the user.

-#### POST

 	"code" : 65,
 	"message" : "Input parameters should be provided in the body of this request",

-#### PATCH

-	"code" : 42,
-	"message" : "Received request with unsupported Content-Type: ''",

 ---------------------------